 - It will dictate how meetings are held as well as lay out the voting rights of all members.

 - It can help ensure that your business' status as an LLC will be legitimate and more respected by a court when considering your limited personal liability.

 - It can possibly resolve conflicts between owners before they arise.

 - It avoids the default rules that would be imposed by the state absent an operating agreement.

 Unlike corporations, LLCs are not considered to be a separate tax entity, meaning that the taxes pass-through to the owners of the business (like sole proprietorships and partnerships).
 The LLC, in general, does not pay income taxes for itself.
 However, the owners of the LLC must pay taxes on their share of the profits from the LLC on their personal tax returns.

 LLCs may elect to be taxed like corporations, meaning that the LLC would pay taxes on its profits, instead of passing the taxes through to the owners.

 What securities laws impact LLCs?

-If some of the ownership interests in your business will be considered securities by the SEC, you must ensure that you qualify for an exemption from the securities law before you take money from the investors in your LLC.
+If ownership interests in your business will be considered securities by the SEC, you must ensure that you qualify for an exemption before you take money from investors.
 If you cannot qualify for the exemption, you must register the sale of the interest in your LLC with the state and the federal SEC.

 While many of your state's LLC forms may be easy to fill out, understanding the laws and your obligations surrounding them may require the help of a legal expert.
-If you have questions, contact a business and commercial law attorney in your area today.
-Finding problems before you start can save you a lot of time and money in the future.
+If you have questions, the advice of a lawyer may be a huge help.
+Contact a local attorney for a free initial case review to discuss how they can help you navigate business regulations with confidence.